wpswings/membership-for-woocommerce/README.txt

 **12) Multi-Step Configuration of Membership for WooCommerce** With a multi-step configuration on installing the plugin, the admin gets assistance in creating his first membership plan.
 The home tab is also included according to the plugin configuration concept.

-**13)  Display All Membership Plans Together With Option to Buy Them** The membership plans page displays all membership plans created in your eCommerce store with their respective prices.
+**13)  Display All Membership Plans Together With the Option to Buy Them** The membership plans page displays all membership plans created in your eCommerce store with their respective prices.
 The users can directly buy membership plans from here.

 **14) Membership Details and Plan Creation**
-Admin can display offered products and product categories in a membership plan.
+In the WordPress Membership Plugin admin can display offered products and product categories in a membership plan.
 Those products and categories can only be accessible to users if they have purchased the WooCommerce membership plan.
-Admin is completely entitled to the creation and detailing of WooCommerce membership plan like:
+Admin is completely entitled to the creation and detailing of WooCommerce membership plans like:
 * Plan price
 * Plan name
-* Plan description
+* Plan Description
 * Access Type (Lifetime or Limited accessibility)

 **15) Create User After Payment Done**
 Using the free Membership for WooCommerce plugin, the admin can create a user after completing the payment.
-No default member will be created on your WooCommerce store immediately after membership purchase.
+No default member will be created on your WooCommerce store immediately after the membership purchase.
 This setting can be enabled or disabled anytime from the general setting.

 Visit [**Membership for WooCommerce Documentation**](https://docs.wpswings.com/membership-for-woocommerce/?utm_source=wpswings-membership-doc&utm_medium=membership-org-page&utm_campaign=membership-doc) and learn more about the features and working of the plugin.